jenkinsci/vsphere-cloud-plugin/CONTRIBUTING.md

 If you're not 100% sure it's a bug in the code then please seek help elsewhere. e.g. the [jenkins-users google group](https://groups.google.com/forum/#!forum/jenkinsci-users).
 - [RTFM](https://en.wikipedia.org/wiki/RTFM).
-The Jenkins UI pages include help that should explain things.
+The Jenkins UI pages include help that should explain things - most fields have online help.
-The [plugin's wiki page](https://wiki.jenkins.io/display/JENKINS/vSphere+Cloud+Plugin) explains a lot more.
+The [plugin's documentation](README.md) explains some things in more detail.
 - Be helpful and make no demands.
   * This code is Free Open-Source Software - nobody is obliged to make things work for you *but* you have legal permission to fix things yourself.
   * If you're reporting and fixing an issue yourself then you only need to explain what problem you're fixing in enough detail that the maintainer(s) can understand why your changes are in the public interest.